japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 assert(numPartitions == 4)
 ----

-Use link:spark-sql-SessionCatalog.adoc#getTableMetadata[SessionCatalog] or `DESCRIBE EXTENDED` SQL command to find the bucketing information.
+Use spark-sql-SessionCatalog.md#getTableMetadata[SessionCatalog] or `DESCRIBE EXTENDED` SQL command to find the bucketing information.

 [source, scala]
 ----